-The Manufacturing and Engineering IRC has been seeking feedback from industry and other stakeholders about changes to training products to form the basis of Release 3.0 of MEM.
+The Manufacturing and Engineering IRC sought feedback from industry and other stakeholders about changes to training products to form the basis of Release 3.0 of MEM.
 Consultations were conducted with over 170 stakeholders who attended face-to-face meetings, webinars and industry meetings across the country over 8 weeks.
 The majority of participants were associated with Registered Training Organisations.
-Many of the participants also provided additional feedback about Release 2.0 of MEM, which was endorsed by the AISC in April.
+Many of the participants also provided additional feedback about Release 2.0 of MEM, which was endorsed by the AISC in April 2019.

 The feedback showed that RTOs were particularly concerned about how some of the changes to MEM releases 2.0 and 3.0 would be treated insofar as the Australian Skills Quality Authority (ASQA) compliance requirements were concerned.
 Primarily, the concerns centred around changes to prerequisites and the addition of workplace practice requirements to some units the IRC considered to be central to the trade qualifications.

 The feedback has been considered at a meeting of the IRC, which was concerned about the potential for the changes to be misinterpreted.

 To that end, the IRC will prioritise the dissemination of detailed advice to industry, training providers, state and territory training authorities (STAs), and ASQA and other regulatory bodies.
 The advice will outline the rationale for the changes, how the IRC anticipates the changes should be implemented, and some strategies designed to reduce the regulatory burden associated with the changes.

 In the first instance the advisory material will concentrate on: